Much Birch

 Much Birch is a village and civil parish in Herefordshire, England, between Hereford and Ross-on-Wye.
-The parish includes the settlements of Kings Thorn, Much Birch and parts of Wormelow.
+The village had a population of 911 as of the 2011 census.

 The village extends for about 1.5 mi along the A49, a busy trunk road running from the border with South Wales to North West England.
+Nearby are the settlements Kings Thorn, Much Birch, and Wormelow.
+Also nearby is the Wye Valley.

-The church of St Mary and St Thomas of Canterbury by Thomas Foster dates from 1837.
+The church of St Mary and St Thomas of Canterbury, designed by Thomas Foster, dates from 1837.
 The chancel ceiling is painted with cherubs peeping over clouds.